douglaswlee/The-Island-of-Misfit-Takehomes/Concrete-Strength-Prediction/README.md

 ### What is this?

 This repo contains work for a take-home assignment for the NYC Department of Education (I am posting the exact name of the potential employer since part of this assigmment required posting it in a public Github repo).
-From completion of this assignment, I progressed to an on-site interview, which was as far as I progressed.
+From completion of this assignment, I progressed to an on-site interview, and my status is still to be determined.

 ### What was this take-home about?

 For this assignment, I was asked to download the [Concrete Slump Test Data Set](https://archive.ics.uci.edu/ml/datasets/Concrete+Slump+Test) from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and answer a series of questions that are included in the notebook **Concrete_Strength_Prediction.ipynb**.

+### How long did you have to do this assignment?

+24 hours.

 ### Additional Notes